• Skip to primary navigation

 With a touch of heat from cayenne pepper and warming cinnamon, this Root Vegetable Lasagna is an ideal, scrumptious comfort food that bursts with flavor.

-Ever had a turnip lasagna?
-How about carrot or parsnip?
 It's almost like a hearty vegetarian stew in lasagna form, and it's amazing.

-unbaked lasagna in a cast iron skillet
+Baked lasagna in a cast iron skillet.

 Tips and Substitutions